Kuxa1/QA/README.md

 # QA Repository

 This folder serves as the central location for all quality assurance documentation and assets across projects.
+It will be extended with additional test cases, scripts, or plans as the project evolves.

 ## 📁 Folder Structure